wkirui/Firebase-JS-Dashboard/README.md

 ### About
-This project looks at using firebase's firestore as a backend and sharing data and dashboards with users in realtime.
+In this project I use firebase's firestore database as a backend to create a realtime dashboard demo using javascript and html canvas.

 #### Dashboard Summary
 ![Summary example](reading-tracker.png)